jrial/pylint-import-issue-demo/README.md

 by finding its location through dpkg.
 So it assumes a Debian system.
 When running on a non-Debian system, simply change the `source` line in the script to point to the correct path instead.

+## See also

+PyCQA/pylint#1474

+Update: can no longer reproduce.